 NEC or National Employment Council is a council created to represent the interests of employers / employer organisations and employees / employee organisations.

 The NEC is created by an act of parliament (Labour Act Chapter 28:01 Section 56).
 It’s functions are among others: preventing and settling of labour disputes between employees and employers.
 It is also responsible for negotiating industry minimum wages, collective bargaining agreements between employees and employers, etc.

 It’s also worth noting that there are several NECs for different industries e.g. NEC for Commercial Sector, NEC for Mining Sector, NEC for Catering Industry, etc.

 Registration with the relevant NEC for your industry is mandatory together with the submission of monthly returns and payment.
-Both employer and employee contribute 0.35% of the
+Both employer and employee contribute 0.50% of the salary.

 What we will do for you:

 - Inform you of all requirements needed for registration.

 - Write and/or fill out any applications needed for registration with your relevant industry NEC.